Skip to main content

 Step 6: Keep windows open.

-Finally, we suggest that you keep your windows open while cooking so the outdoor air can blow those cooking smells away.
+We suggest that you keep your windows open while cooking so the outdoor air can blow those cooking smells away.
 You can also use the range hood or vent above your stove or oven, if you have one, to minimize the cooking stench.
 If you keep air ventilation high and clean up after yourself right away, you can easily say goodbye to after-cooking smells.

 Woman cooking in kitchen.

-Alexandra W/peopleimages.com/Adobe Images
+Alexandra W/peopleimages.com / Adobe Images

 How to get rid of existing food smells